AbrarAlzubaidi/Registration-Django/Document.md

 - home app views [here](./home/views.py):

-  - `index_view`: to display the index page for all users.
+  - `index_view`: to display the main page for all users.
   - `home_page_view`: to display the home page for authenticated user only.
   - `custom_permission_denied_403`: to display for the user 403 page if 403 error request happen. (if unauthorized request happen)
   - `custom_permission_denied_404`: to display for the user 404 page if 404 error request happen. (page not found)